Fostidich/Students-And-Companies/README.md

 - [x] Configure dotnet for both client and server
 - [x] Configure docker for both client and server
 - [x] Configure make for ease of use
-- [ ] Explain the installing process for dotnet and docker
+- [ ] Explain the installing process for Dotnet, Docker and Make
+    - [ ] Recommend an update & upgrade
+    - [ ] Add installations commands in Makefile

 ### RASD